keltia/fetiche-rs/engine-client/README.md

 - local

-This instanciate the `Engine` class directly.
+This instantiates the `Engine` class directly.

 - gRPC

-This one use gRPC to instanciate the `Engine` class on a remote server.
+This one uses gRPC to communicate to the `Engine` class on a remote server.